 SharedIt link view link: view

-R. S. Lakes, "Poisson's ratio beyond the classically allowable range in chiral isotropic elastic materials: effect of kappa and experiment", Physica Status Solidi B
+R. S. Lakes and B. Huey, "Poisson's ratio beyond the classically allowable range in chiral isotropic elastic materials: effect of kappa and experiment", Physica Status Solidi B Volume 261, Issue12, 2300411, December (2024).

 Poisson's ratio in chiral isotropic elastic solids can be larger or smaller than the classical thermodynamic bounds.
 The effect of Cosserat coupling constant k is studied.
 Analysis shows that solids with weak coupling exhibit Poisson's ratio anomalies for larger specimen sizes than corresponding solids with strong coupling.
 Experiments on a quasi-isotropic composite with chiral inclusions show Poisson's ratio greater than 0.5.